 Let Your Spirit Grow.com

-Even when a senior is not faced with that particular challenge there are often others such as health issues, pain, medication side effects, loneliness, low self-esteem and bereavement issues.
+Even when a senior is not faced with that particular challenge, there are often others such as health issues, chronic pain, medication side effects, loneliness, low self-esteem and bereavement issues.

-If you are a senior citizen, who is struggling, and you want to make positive changes in your life but you don’t know where to start, consider Hypnotherapy.
+If you are a senior citizen, or you know of someone who is struggling, and you want to make positive changes, or help someone to make positive changes, and you don’t know where to start, consider Hypnotherapy as a tool to help.

 Let Your Spirit Grow.com